Do not uninstall Quicktime.

 In 2017, several chickens started running around with their tech-heads cut off about Quicktime.
 Quicktime has sinced fixed its security problem.
 You need Quicktime installed on your PC to run software programs that were made to use it, like many of ours!

-Do not heed the dire and ill-informed warnings to “immediately uninstall Quicktime from your computer.”
+Do not heed the old and now out-of-date dire and ill-informed warnings to “immediately uninstall Quicktime from your computer.”
 Instead, update it, and be sure your web browser is also up to date.

 If you uninstall Quicktime, then many of our software programs will no longer work, and there is no Quicktime alternative when it comes to running our software.
 In fact, our customers need to install the very latest version of Quicktime for Window (QT 7.7.9) so that our software will run on Windows 7, 8, and 10.